SeHellmann/dynConfiR/README.md

 # dynConfiR: R package for sequential sampling models of decision confidence

 This package includes implementation for several sequential sampling models of decision making and confidence judgments.
-Functionality includes density functions for decision, confidence and response time outcomes as well as functions for parameter fitting, prediction and simulation.
+The package includes density functions for decision, confidence and response time outcomes for following models: Dynamic weighted evidence and visibility (dynWEV), two-stage signal detection (2DSD), inpedendent and partially-correlated race models (IRM/PCRM) (see [Hellmann et al. (in press)](https://osf.io/9jfqr) for details).
+In addition, the package includes functions for parameter fitting, prediction and simulation of data.

 ## Installation

+The latest released version of the package is available on CRAN via

+`install.packages("dynConfiR")`

-So far, the easiest way of installation is using `devtools` and install from GitHub:
+For the current development version, the easiest way of installation is using `devtools` and install from GitHub:

     devtools::install_github("SeHellmann/dynConfiR")

-Publication on the CRAN repository is in progress.

 ## Usage